PolyCop

 How do I filter out "dust" trades?

 Use the "Ignore Target Address Trades Under" setting.
-Dependig on the trader profile, setting this to $5, $10, or up to $500 for whales ensures the bot ignores minor portfolio rebalancing or partially filled limit orders that carry no strategic value.
+Depending on the trader profile, setting this to $5, $10, or up to $500 for whales ensures the bot ignores minor portfolio rebalancing or partially filled limit orders that carry no strategic value.

 Why is 'Max Spend Per Trade' critical?